How to Market a Service: 12 Service Marketing Tips For 2024

 In fact, many times during the value definition process, you learn new things from your customers’ experience and might decide to change the goals of your project.
 In that case, it is important to have a meeting to discuss the new goals and how change may affect the process, expectations, and work scope.

-- Presenting your service as the solution to their problem is the best way to trigger the emotional response that gets your key audience to sit up and pay attention.
+- Presenting your service as is the best way to trigger the emotional response that gets your key audience to sit up and pay attention.

 - Highlighting the main stages of your service’s process as milestones is a way of conveying the value of your work process beyond the end results.